ellenmcintyre123/emc-digital-rain-cpp.io/index.md

 This section of code changes the text colour in the terminal, the colour number is used to pick a specific colour and the '\33' and 'm' tells the terminal to change the colour.
+## *Algorithm*
+I have made use of multiple algorithms in my project -Initialize screen size
+-Randomly generate raindrops
+-sets the colours
+-controls the speed

+## *Modern C++/ Object-Oriented Programming*
+- Random Number Generation with <random> sdt::mt19937 and std::uniform_int_distribution
+- Timing with std::chrono and std::this_thread::sleep_for
+- I used constructor initialization lists to initialize the random number generator std::mt19937 gen and std::uniform_int_distribution<> dis
+- All the core functionality is encapsulated in the DigitalRain class which handles random color generation, cursor positioning, and the rain effect

 ## *Terminal Demo*

 <img src="https://raw.githubusercontent.com/ellenmcintyre123/emc-digital-rain-cpp.io/main/docs/assets/images/final.png" width="500" height="400"><img src="https://raw.githubusercontent.com/ellenmcintyre123/emc-digital-rain-cpp.io/main/docs/assets/images/full.png" width="500" height="400">